ericzrinsky/discogs/case_study.md

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i40.png "Add a column")

-Next, we'll configure the single column for the "new_artists" table with the instructions below:
+Next, configure the column in the "new_artists" table with the instructions below:

 1. Type "artist" in the "Column name:" textbox.
 2. Type "STRING" in the "Data type:" checkbox.